HeardLibrary/digital-scholarship/manage/control/github/fork.md

 Note that deleting the branch will have no effect on the original repository.
 Caution: do not delete the fork before the changes have been pulled into the organizational (base) repository!
 If you do, it will be impossible to complete the merge.

+In summary, the process of making pull requests to move changes into the organizational repository from a forked repository is very similar to pulling in changes from a fork within the same repository.
+The main difference is that there are more options for selecting the repository and forks to be used both at the head and base of the merge.

 [next page: managing projects](../projects/)